-Environmental considerations are a material credit consideration for the systems.
-Climate change and extreme weather may have operational impacts, particularly on the sewer system.
-Major wet weather events, like those that occurred during the summer of 2021, can overwhelm the system's ability to store and process infiltration, causing detrimental impacts such as sewer backups and discharges because of CSOs.

-The water system benefits from access to a vast amount of relatively easily treatable fresh water.
-The sewer system includes one of the largest single-site wastewater treatment plants in the world and treated water discharged from the plant is often cleaner than the surrounding water in the receiving body.
+The authority's E Issuer Profile Score is E-3 reflecting moderately negative exposure to physical climate and water management risks and low exposure to carbon transition, natural capital, and waste and pollution risks.
+Climate change and extreme weather are likely to impact the authority's future operations, particularly on the sewer system.
+For example, major wet weather events, like those that occurred during the summer of 2021, can overwhelm the system's ability to store and process infiltration.
+The water system benefits from access to a vast amount of fresh water and the sewer system includes one of the largest single-site wastewater treatment plants in the world.
 Both systems are subject to extensive regulation pursuant to the federal Clean Water Act, the Clean Air Act, the Michigan Natural Resources and Environmental Protection Act and various administrative rules and regulations.
 The authority is in material compliance with all existing permits relating to the operation of the regional water and sewer systems.